The admistrative bodies of the Foundation are:

 General Director of Fondazione Politecnico di Milano

 Born in Piacenza in 1970, he graduated in Electronic Engineering from Politecnico di Milano, where he focused on industrial automation systems.
 He later gained a Master’s degree in Business Administration from the Company Management School of Bocconi University in Milan.
 Upon acquiring his undergraduate degree, he worked for four years in the industrial electromechanical field as head of the technical office of a medium-sized manufacturing firm.
 Since 2001, he has been involved in innovation, technology transfer and new entrepreneurship projects in high-tech sectors through the Milan Polytechnic Business Accelerator; first at Politecnico Innovazione and then at the Fondazione Politecnico di Milano.
 For almost 20 years he has been involved in the project management of the R&D and development of new products, new processes and new businesses in the areas of energy, energy efficiency technologies and technological innovation of the industrial processes in general.
 He is particularly interested in structured financing measures in Scientific and Industrial Research.
 He is a member of the Board of Directors of Fondazione CIFE – the International Centre of Energy Photonics -, Polihub Servizi S.r.l., and of two spin-off companies of Politecnico di Milano, Steriline Robotics and Enersem.
-He is a member of the Joint Research Centre on Transportation; member of the Scientific Committee of Centro di Competenza per l’Innovazione Sistematica; member of the Management Committee in several framework agreements of Politecnico di Milano (Pirelli, Siemens, Roldresearch); and member of the Council of Experts on Public Finances at the Chamber of Deputies.
+He is a member of the Joint Research Centre on Transportation; member of the Scientific Committee of Centro di Competenza per l’Innovazione Sistematica; member of the Management Committee in several framework agreements of Politecnico di Milano (Pirelli, Siemens, Roldresearch); and member of the Council of Experts on Public Finances at the Chamber of Deputies during the XVII legislature.

 He is General Manager of the Fondazione Politecnico di Milano since 2011.